d0tTino/docs-/README.md

 ```

 ## Contributing
+See the [contributing guidelines](CONTRIBUTING.md) for the latest process.

 1. Create a branch from `main` for your work.
 2. Run `scripts/setup_hooks.sh` to install Git hooks and linters.